 The agent responded and a conversation ensued in which the agent told Reddin he was a 14-year-old virgin who wanted to experiment sexually.
 They exchanged contact information.

 A federal magistrate ordered Reddin to be detained.
-An arraignment date has not been set in the case.
-He is in the Washington County jail.
+An arraignment date hasn't been set in the case.
+He's in the Washington County jail.

 Reddin has a prior conviction in 2000 for possessing child pornography, according to court filings.
 He was sentenced to two years and three months in prison and ordered to register as a sex offender for life.

 Reddin is pastor at the Turner Street Baptist Church, according to the church website.